 - The virtualization type of the ECS is Xen.
-For details, see . - The kernel version must be later than 2.6.24. - Disable your antivirus and intrusion detection software.
-You can enable them after installation of the Xen and KVM drivers.
+For details, see Viewing the Virtualization Type of a Linux ECS. - The kernel version must be later than 2.6.24. - Disable your antivirus and intrusion detection software.
+You can enable them after the driver installation is complete.